-Temple Beth Shalom is a pluralistic, lay-led congregation that is comprised of multiple minyanim: traditional egalitarian, partnership, and orthodox.
+Temple Beth Shalom is a multi-generational, pluralistic, lay-led congregation of approximately 135 members that is comprised of multiple minyanim: traditional egalitarian, partnership, and orthodox.
 The community sees pluralism and tolerance as its most deep-seated value.
 This is not a pluralism that has each person in their own corner, but a pluralism where everyone has lunch together and everyone dances in the street together regardless of their age or how they daven.

 The TBS community sees being welcoming as part of its definition of tolerance.
 It is not enough to tolerate someone’s presence, our community must make them feel at home.
 We recognize that being multigenerational and religiously pluralistic not only benefits those being welcomed, it also benefits us as welcomers.
 We do not always live up to this, but we certainly aspire to it.

 The TBS community is highly invested in its Jewishness.
 We take pride in our lay leadership, and we have an abundance of members who are capable of filling any role asked of them, whether leading services or teaching Torah or hosting Passover Seders.